MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/dataclassification-property.md

 -->

 ## Remarks
-FlowField and FlowFilter fields are automatically set the **SystemMetadata** data classification.
+FlowField and FlowFilter fields are automatically set to the **SystemMetadata** data classification.

 ## See Also
 [Table Properties](table-properties.md)